-- The 2 new RSS guiders were installed during the March/April 2018 shutdown and areavailable for 2020-1.
-See section 7.8 for details. - More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS is expected to obtain NIR spectroscopic capabilities in, likely, 2021.
-The current plan is for an IFU unit in the J and H-band.
+- More polarimetric modes are becoming available users are encouraged to contact salthelp to indicate their priorities. - RSS is expected to obtain NIR spectroscopic capabilities towards the end of 2021.
+The current plan is for an IFU unit in the J and H-band. - A new detector for RSS is currently being procured we expect it to be in operation sometime in 2022.

-1.5 Schedule for 2020-1 semester
+1.5 Schedule for 2020-2 semester